peerkar/liferay-gsearch/README.md

 That's right.
 To improve relevancy the query in this portlet is constructed much differently from the standard portlet.
 Also, by default it targets the search only to title, description and content fields (with localization support) and not for example username, tags, categories etc. which I think, are generally better suitable for secondary facet filtering.
 For example, if I want to find documents where my name is mentioned in the content, I don't want to get all the documents where I'm a document author (username field).
 In the portlet configuration however, you can configure the target fields and their boost factors without any restrictions to your likings.

 ## Do I Have to Use the Custom Search Adapter?

-No you don't but then you loose pretty much all the good stuff improving the relevancy and also the possibility for autocompletion / keyword suggester functionality.
+No but then you loose pretty much all the good stuff improving the relevancy and also the possibility for autocompletion / keyword suggester functionality.

 ## How Does the Suggester Work?
 The suggester works by storing succesfull search keywords/phrases and offering them as autocompletion options.
 That's the way Google works, too.